Miners lift FTSE 100 on China reopening optimism | Business

 - United Kingdom

-UK's export-oriented FTSE 100 rose on Friday as miners jumped on hopes that China would relax its COVID-19 restrictions, setting up the index for weekly gains after a week that saw major central bank meetings dictating the market's moves.
+UK's export-oriented FTSE 100 rose on Friday as miners jumped on hopes that China would relax its COVID-19 restrictions, setting up the index for gains for the week that saw major central bank meetings dictating the market's moves.

-The blue-chip FTSE 100 climbed 0.7%, while the mid-cap FTSE 250 added 0.4% by 0816 GMT.
+The blue-chip FTSE 100 climbed 0.9%, while the mid-cap FTSE 250 added 0.5% 9:39 GMT.
 Both the indexes were on track for weekly gains in more than a month.
-Miners jumped 3.2% as investors cheered news that Beijing will relax its strict COVID-19 measures in March.
+Miners jumped 3.5% as investors cheered news that Beijing will relax its strict COVID measures in March, while copper production concerns from Peru, the second-largest copper producer further boosted prices of the red metal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)